 Puttygen is used to generate ssh public and private keys for putty.
-We can use different type of encryption algorithms bit sizes and ssh versions.
-In this tutorial we will look useful examples of puttygen.
+We can use a different type of encryption algorithm bit sizes and ssh versions.
+In this tutorial, we will look at useful examples of puttygen.

 Fedora, CentOS, RedHat